Doggie52/QuantConnect-Telegram-Bot/README.md

 1. `nuget restore QuantConnect-Telegram-Bot.sln`
 1. `xbuild QuantConnect-Telegram-Bot.sln`
 1. `cd QuantConnect-Telegram-Bot/bin/Debug`
+1. `mono ./QuantConnect-Telegram-Bot.exe`

+If you want to run the process in the background and have it restart automatically if it crashes, replace the last two steps above with the following:

+1. `chmod +x ./monitor.sh`
-1. `mono ./QuantConnect-Telegram-Bot.exe` or `nohup mono ./QuantConnect-Telegram-Bot.exe &` to run in background
+1. `nohup ./monitor.sh &`